AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

 4. ARECA PALM

-This is a wonderful indoor plant which is so beautiful that it adds colors to the interiors.
+This is a wonderful indoor plant that is so beautiful that it adds colors to the interiors.

 Safe for pets and a powerhouse in removing toxins.